Zcounts/ShotScribe/docs/script-tab-spec.md

 - screenplay-wise closer to Final Draft

 The page is the hero.
-The editor should feel calm, minimal, and document-first.
+The editor must feel calm, minimal, document-first, and reliable.
-It should not feel like a custom inspector-heavy layout tool.

 ---

-## 2. Visual direction
+## 2. Non-negotiables
-Target structure:
-- left scene/sidebar navigation
+These are the hard requirements.

+- Real paginated pages at all times
-- centered page canvas
+- No infinite canvas
-- restrained top toolbar
-- optional secondary controls, not always-open heavy panels

-Avoid:
-- giant always-open inspectors
-- debug-looking controls
-- pixel-oriented UI
-- custom layout-tool feel

-The visual design should be warm, minimal, and clean like scriptOdd.
+- Edit mode and non-edit mode must use the same page model
+- User-facing measurements must be in inches
+- Script data must remain connected to all other tabs
+- Scenes parsed from the script must remain stable identifiers
+- Script text ranges linked to shots must persist and remain inspectable
+- PDF/export pagination should match on-screen pagination as closely as possible

 ---

-## 3. Core interaction rules
+## 3. Script tab structure
+The Script tab has 3 views.

+### A. Write
+Purpose:
+- write and edit the script directly on the page

+Behavior:
-- Direct typing on the page is the default workflow
+- direct typing on the page
-- Caret, selection, typing, delete, paste, undo/redo should feel normal
+- normal caret, selection, paste, undo/redo
+- screenplay-aware Enter / Tab / Shift+Tab / Backspace behavior
-- Page setup is secondary
+- page setup and element style controls available, but secondary

-- Element styles are secondary
+### B. Breakdown
+Purpose:
+- assign and inspect production breakdown data tied to script text and scenes

+Examples:
+- cast
+- props
+- wardrobe / costumes
+- makeup
+- vehicles
+- music
+- locations
+- notes
+- other production tags

+Behavior:
+- text can be selected and linked to breakdown entities
+- selected ranges must remain attached to the script text
+- breakdown data must remain connected to scene records and downstream tabs

+### C. Visualize
+Purpose:
+- link script ranges to shots and inspect those links visually

+Behavior:
+- selecting or double-clicking a linked range reveals associated shot data
+- linked text remains visibly highlighted
-- The ruler should be lightweight and useful, not decorative
+- highlight styling must be clear and not damage readability
-- Do not make users primarily edit through detached side-panel forms
+- script-to-shot linking must remain stable as the document is edited

 ---

+## 4. Core interaction rules
+- The page itself is the main editing surface
+- Users should not primarily edit through detached side-panel forms
+- The UI should remain minimal and calm, like scriptOdd
+- Top app nav remains consistent with the rest of ShotScribe
+- Left sidebar remains, but can contain more than scenes over time
+- Secondary controls should not overpower the page

+---

-## 4. Measurement model
+## 5. Measurement model
-User-facing measurements must be in inches.
+User-facing measurements must be shown in inches.

-Internally, px conversion is allowed at 96 dpi, but the UI must show inches for:
+Allowed user-facing inch-based settings:
 - page width
 - page height
+- top margin
+- right margin
+- bottom margin
-- top/right/bottom/left margins
+- left margin
 - element indents
 - spacing values where appropriate

+Internally, conversion to px at 96 dpi is allowed, but inches are the source-of-truth display unit.

 ---

-## 5. Screenplay format contract
+## 6. Screenplay format contract
 ### Page
 - Paper size: 8.5" x 11"
 - Top margin: 1.0"